bjkawecki/Django-App-Starter-Template/README.md

 ### Linting

-You can lint your files with pre-commit `poetry run pre-commit run --all-files`.
+Lint your files with pre-commit `poetry run pre-commit run --all-files`.
-First time will install the hooks from .pre-compose-config.yaml.
+On the first run, it will install the hooks from .pre-compose-config.yaml.
 Shortcut in Makefile: `make lint`

 If you want to use `pre-commit` with `git`, create the virtual environment.
 On GNU/Linux you do this with